Ekatche/F1-PDF-reader/readme.md

 This tool is experimental, and we have not conducted thorough evaluation steps to validate its performance.
 Therefore, we are aware that it can make mistakes, and its stability may not be guaranteed.

 ## Important Notice for Users

 **Caution: Avoid inputting sensitive or personally identifiable information.**

-This application is intended for extracting data from Foundation Medicine PDF reports.
+When using the application available [Here](https://fm-pdf-reader.streamlit.app/) be aware that this application is intended for extracting data from Foundation Medicine PDF reports.
 While every effort has been made to handle data responsibly, it is crucial to exercise caution and refrain from entering sensitive or confidential information.